Jesigga/FP_Jesigga_Sigurdardottir/README.md

   - [x] Have narrative text explaining every data visualization and table as well as setting a framework.
   - [ ] All code should be written according to a Style Guide of your choice.
 List this Style Guide as a code comment in your first code chunk.
   - [X] __Optional:__ For those who want to challenge themselves further, feel free to include a section on using other statistical methods such as hypothesis testing, regression, ANOVA, or machine learning--see Chapter 18 of the Data Computing eBook.
-- [ ] Use GitHub to share changes and edits; there should be multiple commits to your repo and at least 2 by each team member.
+- [ x Use GitHub to share changes and edits; there should be multiple commits to your repo and at least 2 by each team member.
 Ensure that your instructor has access to your repo
 - [X] __Optional:__ Your group may also wish to use `trackdown`
 - [ ] You'll submit an output file of your choice, the RMD, and a link to your GitHub Repo to the appropriate submission portal in Canvas.
     - __Due Date for Xinyue's Class: Monday, Dec.
 11th, 2023 by 5:00pm ET__